 In Reedley, the PO, C-AO, CN, CC, and CS zoning districts allow vertical and horizontal mixed-use development by right.
 The ML district allows mixed use development with a conditional use permit.
 The CN, CC, and ML zoning districts have vacant land and are included in the sites inventory.
-Assumptions for these areas are:
+The City reviewed the sites with zoning that allows non-residential uses in the City's currently adopted Housing Element (2015-2023) in addition to other sites with this type of zoning where residential has been built or approved and compared that with current uses on the site.
+The details about the sites analyzed are below: